 So, I would like to visit all 403 OS Explorer map areas.
 How exactly am I defining this?
 Allow me a moment of your time, friend, and I will tell you!

 Ideally I would do something interesting in each map area, such as go for a walk, visit a friend, or admire a local landmark; this is very much the spirit of the exercise and I intend to try to do something like that wherever possible.
-However, one must be precise, and so I need a rule.
-The rule is: I count as having been to a map area if in the area covered by that map I exited my mode of transport, and clearly left areas that are related to, defined by, the mode(s) of transportation I was using, or related to needs that I faced purely as a through-traveller on the exact route I was already following (with some discretionary give).
+However, I like to have a guiding rule, so: I can only count myself as having been to a map area if in the area covered by that map I exited my mode of transport, clearly left areas that are related to the mode(s) of transportation I was using, and did something that wasn’t purely fulfilling needs I faced as a through-traveller.
 So these examples don’t count:

 - Maps that I only travelled through and did not stop in.